7 Causes of Suffocation in Dogs

 3. Smoke inhalation or carbon monoxide poisoning

 Similarly, smoke inhalation due to a fire or carbon monoxide poisoning in unventilated places, such as a garage or parking lot, cause suffocation.
-To avoid the first scenario, it’s a good idea to install ramps in your pool and help your dog when it gets tired of swimming.

 Perhaps you’ve seen a dog locked in its owner’s car with its tongue hanging outside its mouth, desperate to get out.
 This difficult situation puts the dog’s life at risk, especially when it’s hot.
 This is because it’ll have a harder time breathing, as no air is circulating through the vehicle.